Sangeet-Pannu/GOSIA-Python-Script/README.md

 ### Things to Note when running the Code:

   1. User must create a gls file level scheme with RADWARE, in which the Level energies coincide directly with GOSIA level energies.
      The user must also define the transitions in the level scheme they want updated by the code with the calculated B(E2) values.
+In the end, once the user has defined the level scheme, will have to use gls_conv to convert GLS to ASCII.

-  2. User must alter some lines in the code:
+  3. User must alter some lines in the code:
        1. **line 171: file path and name of .out file**
        2. **line 301: File path of .ags file.**